FeatureNinjas/logpack-vscode/README.md

   <a href="https://github.com/FeatureNinjas/logpack-vscode">
     <img width="200" height="200" src="images/Logo-05.svg">
   </a>
+  <br><br>
 </div>

 LogPack takes snapshots of your system when unexpected errors occur.
 A LogPack contains more than just logs.
 It bundles anything that is required to solve the problem.

 # Visual Studio Code extension

 A LogPack basically is a zip file.
 However, the Visual Studio Code extension in this repository is the tool to work with those bundles.
-In order to package LogPacks, you need to include and SDK and upload them a supported sink.
+In order to package LogPacks, you need to include an SDK and upload them to a supported sink.
 This repository hosts the Visual Studio Code extensions.
 Check the supported sinks below for links to the other repositories.

 ## Supported SDKs